March 16th is National Artichoke Hearts Day, but today, the first day of spring, we take on the whole fresh vegetable, a spring arrival.

 Spinach and artichoke dip is one of the most popular dips in the U.S., so it’s surprising that we can’t find information on its origin.
 If you know it, please let us know.

-Our mom recalls that in the 1950s or 1960s, a recipe appeared on packages of dry soup mix or a sour cream.
+Our mom recalls that in the 1950s or 1960s, a recipe appeared on packages of dry soup mix and possibly a sour cream container.

 Comments are closed.